EnergyCostModel/energycostmodel.github.io/index.md

 Here's a simple concept that unlocks Bitcoin economics: **It costs real money (in electricity) to mine Bitcoin**.

 Imagine you run a gold mine.
-If it costs you \$1,500 to extract an ounce of gold, you won't sell it for \$1,200—you'd lose money.
+If it costs you USD 1,500 to extract an ounce of gold, you won't sell it for USD 1,200—you'd lose money.
 The same logic applies to Bitcoin mining.
-If it costs \$30,000 in electricity to mine one Bitcoin, that creates a natural price floor.
+If it costs USD 30,000 in electricity to mine one Bitcoin, that creates a natural price floor.
 Miners won't continue operating at a loss indefinitely.

 This relationship between energy costs and Bitcoin's price isn't just theoretical—it's observable in the data.
 During market crashes, Bitcoin's price often finds support near the average cost of production.
 When prices soar far above production costs, we often see speculative bubbles that eventually correct.